W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 ## Who should have this tool?

 This tool was created with Revit Modellers in mind.
-It easily saves them countless hours of work each year.
+It easily saves them countless of hours of work each year.

+I came out with the idea of this tool when I had to change manually references of almost all elements in the projects.
+We were working on groups and to be able to edit height of levels we had to change to top reference of all objects in the goup.
+I think this tiny tool would easily save us 2 weeks of work.

 ## Buttons by Options

 ![LevelChangerExtendedOptions](/images/Tools/LevelChanger/LevelChangerExtendedOptions.png)

 Each of the buttons has 6 different option you might use:

 ### • Default